Reading time 5 Minutes

 3 Of course you can give O2 to an ALS patient.
 Same thing, as long as enough CO2 is exhaled, there is nothing to be said against it if necessary.
 An oxygen concentrator usually only supplies one to a maximum of five litres of O2 anyway.
 If used correctly, this is completely harmless.

 If you want another tip, I have a video recommendation for you.
-You can control your breathlessness - and I would bet a lot on that - much better if you learn how to breathe properly.
-And by that I don't mean the rubbish your breathing therapist tells you, but simply effective breathing, like the kind Abno divers do to stay underwater for ten minutes with a single breath.
-So I can easily manage 30 seconds longer until my saturation drops from 96 (tried today) to an uncritical 92, even though I'm fully breathalysed and have 0% lung function.
-Completely unaided and free of pharmaceuticals.
-Measurable fact.
-You should try it sometime.
-Also, if you don't have breathing problems, it's an exciting story.
+You can control your breathlessness much better - and I'd bet a lot on that - if you learn how to breathe properly.
+And by that I don't mean the rubbish that your respiratory therapist tells you, but simply effective breathing like divers do to stay underwater for ten minutes on a single breath.
+I can easily manage an extra 30 seconds until my saturation drops from (today I tried 96) to a non-critical 92, even though I'm breathing fully and have 0% lung function.
+Without any aids and free of pharmaceuticals.
+A measurable fact.
+You should give it a try.
+Even if you don't have breathing problems, it's an exciting story.

 https://youtu.be/X5NpVC-mFGs